ceph/ceph/doc/radosgw/pubsub-module.rst

 REST API has been defined to provide configuration and control interfaces for the pubsub mechanisms.
 This API has two flavors, one is S3-compatible and one is not.
 The two flavors can be used together, although it is recommended to use the S3-compatible one.
+The S3-compatible API is similar to the one used in the bucket notification mechanism.

 Events are stored as RGW objects in a special bucket, under a special user.
 Events cannot be accessed directly, but need to be pulled and acked using the new REST API.